appsmithorg/appsmith/deploy/fat_container/README.md

 3b8f2c9638d0        appsmith/appsmith          "/opt/appsmith/entrypoint.sh"   17 minutes ago      Up 17 minutes       0.0.0.0:80->80/tcp, 0.0.0.0:443->443/tcp   appsmith
 ```

-You can also use the Supervisord UI to monitor and manage the different processes _inside_ the fat container.
+You can also use the Supervisord UI to monitor and manage the different processes _inside_ the container.
 This is discussed [further below](#supervisord).

 ## Custom Domain